rapid7/icon-splunk-app/README.md

 A Rapid7 Insight cloud platform API key can be obtained [here](https://insight.rapid7.com/platform#/apiKeyManagement).

+For more in-depth instructions on configuring this app to work with Rapid7 InsightConnect, please see [https://insightconnect.help.rapid7.com/docs/set-up-the-insightconnect-app-for-splunk](https://insightconnect.help.rapid7.com/docs/set-up-the-insightconnect-app-for-splunk).

 For questions or comments regarding this Splunk app, please contact IntegrationAlliance@rapid7.com.